Rugby League has a long and storied history in Australia as one of the country’s most popular and endearing sports.

-Gasiner played in a then record 36 tests for Australia and captained the National team on eight occasions from 1962-67.
+Gasnier played in a then record 36 tests for Australia and captained the National team on eight occasions from 1962-67.

 Reg is a member of the Rugby League Team of the Century, an inductee in the Australian Sporting Hall of Fame and he has been awarded an Order of Australia.

-Gasiner was also one of the four inaugural immortal inductees in the Rugby League Hall of Fame, solidifying his place in the sport’s folklore.
+Gasnier was also one of the four inaugural immortal inductees in the Rugby League Hall of Fame, solidifying his place in the sport’s folklore.

 Latest Rugby League odds, tips and news